 3. Be Sure to Have a Back-Up Plan

-While the shoes you have picked out may be fabulous, we all know the words fabulous and comfortable are not always synonymous.
-Be sure to have a spare pair of comfy shoes on hand like flats or flip flops for the reception, so your focus is on the dance floor and not on your blisters.
+While the shoes you have picked out might be fabulous, we all know that the words fabulous and comfortable are not always synonymous.
+Be sure to have a spare pair of comfy shoes on hand like flats or flip flops for the reception so your focus is on the dance floor and not on your blisters.

 When my now-husband dared to ask, "Wait, so you're not even wearing these shoes the whole night?
 Why do you even need them?"
 I lovingly had to explain, "Because they get their own photoshoot, okay?"
 They don't understand it and probably never will, but that's okay because it's the only other love affair you're allowed to have after you say "I Do."